 Archetypally British, with a hint of the unexpected, Brown’s was founded in 1837 by Lord Byron’s butler as London’s first hotel.
 Today, this five-star delight is part of the Rocco Forte Hotels umbrella, with rooms and suites curated by Olga Polizzi for her brother, the brand’s founder and namesake.
-Each pays tribute to the hotel’s heritage: the Kipling Suite honours Rudyard Kipling, who penned The Jungle Book while staying here.
-Find afternoon tea in The Drawing Room, where original wood panelling complements wallpaper of a Hogwarthian 19th-century London.
-This space transforms into The Supper Club at sundown, serving British comfort food, with cocktails, live music and game nights.
-The Donovan Bar, in honour of celebrated photographer Terence Donovan, has a ‘Once Upon a Time’ cocktail menu by ‘Maestro’ Salvatore Calabrese inspired by past guests, from AA Milne to Winston Churchill.
-Meanwhile, Charlie’s at Brown’s, helmed by head chef Adam Byatt of Michelin starred Trinity and overseen by Director of Hospitality Jesus Adorno, offers a seasonal menu.
-There’s a luxurious subterranean spa with indulgent Irene Forte products.
+The Kipling Suite, for instance, pays tribute to Rudyard Kipling who penned The Jungle Book while staying here, while the new Sir Paul Smith Suite features custom furniture, hand-picked artworks and soft furnishings from the designer’s debut home collection.
+Find afternoon tea in The Drawing Room, where original wood panelling complements wallpaper of a Hogarthian 19th-century London.
+The Donovan Bar, in honour of photographer Terence Donovan, has a ‘Once Upon a Time’ cocktail menu by Salvatore Calabrese inspired by past guests, from AA Milne to Winston Churchill.
+Meanwhile, Charlie’s at Brown’s, helmed by head chef Adam Byatt of Michelin-starred Trinity, offers a seasonal menu and live music including jazz on Sunday evenings.
+There’s a luxurious subterranean spa with indulgent Irene Forte products too.

 +44 (0)20 7493 6020; roccofortehotels.com